Lewes Road: Buildings

 The demolition of the viaduct and the construction of the Vogue Gyratory on its site brought great changes to this part of Lewes Road.
 The Vogue Cinema opened in 1937 as the Gaiety and was Art Deco in style.
 Its first renaming, to the Ace, took place in 1965.
 It was temporarily converted into a bingo hall three years later, but it reopened as a cinema in 1969 and became the Vogue two years later, specialising in pornographic films and striptease.
 In its last year (1979–80) it was called the Classic.
 The 1,500-seat venue, with its distinctive 50 ft façade, was demolished soon afterwards as part of the wholesale redevelopment of the area.
 The site is now buried under the Vogue Gyratory.
 Behind the cinema, at the Upper Lewes Road junction, stood Cox's Pill Factory.
 It was built in the 1860s as the Brighton Steam Laundry, but the sons of Arthur H. Cox—who had patented a flavourless coating for pills—bought the building in 1910 and converted it into a factory in 1912.
 Pills were manufactured there until 1979; thereafter the building stood empty until a large Sainsbury's supermarket opened on the site in April 1985.
 A landmark clock which had been installed on the factory when it opened was reinstalled on the façade of the supermarket.
 On the northeast corner of the gyratory is the Bear Inn, a historic pub with 18th-century origins but since rebuilt.
 Its name derives from the bear-baiting which regularly took place at the pub.
 The inn gave its name to Bear Road and, by extension, the whole residential area north of Bear Road and east of Lewes Road.

 North of the Vogue Gyratory, beyond the Church of Jesus Christ of Latter-day Saints and the Lewes Road depot of the Brighton & Hove bus company, many of the buildings are associated with the University of Brighton, whose "Big Build" project resulted in much rebuilding from 2018 onwards.
 The Preston Barracks site took up 17 acre of land on the west side of Lewes Road, but by 1990 only 5 acre remained in use by the Territorial Army and two original buildings survived.
 The large warehouse-style stores of the Pavilions Retail Park were in place by 1989, and the rest of the site has been developed by the university.
 Opposite, Mithras House—another University building—was built as a factory and design office by local electrical engineering company Allen West & Co.
 Ltd in 1966 but was sold soon afterwards to Brighton Polytechnic, as the university was then.
 Allen West had several other factories along this part of Lewes Road, but all have been demolished.
-The university's original, pre-"Big Build" accommodation along this stretch of Lewes Road consisted of "a collection of utilitarian modern buildings" on both sides of the road.
-As well as Mithras House, there is the ten-storey Cockcroft Building (1962–63), the Aldrich Library (1994–96) and the Huxley Building (2010).
+The university's original, pre-"Big Build" accommodation along this stretch of Lewes Road consists of "a collection of utilitarian modern buildings" on both sides of the road.
+As well as Mithras House, there is the ten-storey Cockcroft Building (1962–63), the Aldrich Library (1994–1996) and the Huxley Building (2010).